christyson/check_build_status/README.md

 # Veracode Check Build Status

 A simple example script to check if a Veracode app profile (or sandbox) is currently running a scan.
+If a build is running you can delete it if you have the appropriate permissions using the --delete option.

 ## Setup